mr-greg/Chrome-Extension_TypeScript-Template/README.md

 # TypeScript Template for Chrome Extension

-This is a simple TypeScript template for the [chrome extension environment](https://developer.chrome.com/docs/).
+This is a simple TypeScript template to start coding [chrome extensions](https://developer.chrome.com/docs/) instantly !

 ## Features